plus3it/satsuki/README.rst

 Why not just use the Travis CI GitHub Releases provider?
 Good question.
 The simple answer is that the provider doesn't work very well yet.
-In specific, you can't update an existing release or add files (assets) to a release or provide a release body and a release asset at the same time.
+In specific, you can't update an existing release or add files (assets) to a release or provide a release message and a release asset at the same time.

 Satsuki and Travis CI Example